lucacarbonelc/MIMIC-website/content/en/authors/4clb_user13/_index.md

     year: 2015–2018
 email:
 interests:
--	mix methods
+- Mix methods
--	research of children and adolescents
+- Research of children and adolescents
--	research of  technology effects on the well-being of individuals
+- Research of  technology effects on the well-being of individuals
--	interdisciplinary research
+- Interdisciplinary research
 name: Kristina Rakinić
 organizations:
 role: PhD student